sonic-net/SONiC/doc/port-add-del-dynamically/dynamic_port_add_del_hld.md

 Xcvrd, buffermgrd, natmgr, natsync – waiting for PortInitDone

 ## Init types:
-The Dynamic port add/remove configuration will be supported for both types of init types:<br />
+The Dynamic port add/remove configuration will be supported for all types of init types:<br />
 •   Start the system with full ports on config db <br />
 •   Start the system without some of the ports on config db<br />
 •   Start the system with zero ports on config db<br />